 However, you should take legal action as soon as possible.
 It will be easier to gather evidence soon after the accident.
 Also remember that the sooner you file the lawsuit, the sooner you will be able to receive compensation for your injuries.

-How a Spinal Cord Injury Lawyer Can Help You
+How a Georgia Spinal Cord Injury Lawyer Can Help You

 You can take the first step toward receiving compensation for your injuries by filing a personal injury claim.
 The personal injury lawsuit will name the insurance company of the at-fault party.
 The state of Georgia has adopted the rule of comparative negligence, as written in The Official Code of Georgia Annotated §51-12-33.
 Under that rule, if you were partially at fault for the accident, the amount of compensation you are owed will be reduced by the percentage of your fault.